usmanmughal11/i2c-library/docs/tutorials/integrating-with-laravel.md

 ### Import the Default Theme

-Import Shoelace's default theme (stylesheet) in `/resources/css/app.css`:
+Import i2c-Library's default theme (stylesheet) in `/resources/css/app.css`:

 ```css
 @import '/node_modules/@shoelace-style/shoelace/dist/themes/light.css';
 ```

-### Import Your Shoelace Components
+### Import Your i2c-Library Components

-Import each Shoelace component you plan to use in `/resources/js/bootstrap.js`.
+Import each i2c-Library component you plan to use in `/resources/js/bootstrap.js`.
 Since [Laravel Mix](https://laravel.com/docs/8.x/mix) uses Webpack, use the full path to each component -- as outlined in the [Cherry Picking instructions](https://shoelace.style/getting-started/installation?id=cherry-picking).
 You can find the full import statement for a component in the _Importing_ section of the component's documentation (use the _Bundler_ import).
 Your imports should look similar to:

 ```js
 import '@shoelace-style/shoelace/dist/components/button/button.js';